Palos (TV series)

 Palos (lit.
-Eel) is a 2008 Philippine television drama action series broadcast by ABS-CBN.
+Eel, international title: The Professionals) is a 2008 Philippine television drama action series broadcast by ABS-CBN.
 Based on a 1961 Philippine film of Alyas Palos.
 Directed by Toto S. Natividad, Erick C. Salud and Trina N. Dayrit, it stars Cesar Montano and Jake Cuenca.
 It aired on the network's Primetime Bida line up and worldwide on TFC from January 28 to April 25, 2008, replacing Ysabella and was replaced by Maligno.

 The series is streaming online on YouTube.